arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 docker run --rm -it --name node-docker -v $PWD:/app -p 3000:3000 node-docker
 ```

-The `-v` flag mounts a local folder into a container folder using this mapping as its arguments `<local relative path>:<container absolute path>`.
-As our `WORKDIR` is `/app` we use `/app` for container directory and `pwd` to for our current code.
+The `-v` flag mounts a local folder into a container folder, using this mapping as its arguments `<local relative path>:<container absolute path>`.
+As our `WORKDIR` is `/app` we use `/app` for container directory and `PWD` to pick the code from local machine.
 This will spawn our server using code on our local machine instead of creating a copy of it inside the container.

 But there is still a problem, even when you are running a server without docker, a code change is not reflected on you server untill you restart your server.
 This where `nodemon` comes in.
 [Nodemon](https://www.npmjs.com/package/nodemon) is a neat tool to restart your server automatically as soon as a code change happens.
 It basically watches all the files inside a directory and triggers a restart when something changes.